xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]/cmd?cmd=x?id=y?chan=w?val=z -> execute command x on sensor y or w with data (if necessary) z when z is an array.
 If both y and w are specified it returns error
 HTTPSPORTS[1]/cmd?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
 HTTPSPORTS[1]/cmd?list -> lists all available commands
+HTTPSPORTS[1]/cmd?pin=xyz -> sends debug pin xyz, answer true is accepted, nothing otherwise
+HTTPSPORTS[1]/command?cmd=x?id=y?chan=w?val=z -> execute command x on sensor y or w with data (if necessary) z when z is an array.
+If both y and w are specified it returns error
+HTTPSPORTS[1]/command?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
+HTTPSPORTS[1]/command?list -> lists all available commands
+HTTPSPORTS[1]/command?pin=xyz -> sends debug pin xyz, answer true is accepted, nothing otherwise

 NOTE: values in val are specified as x,y,n,..
 NOTE: all commands need to be fully tested via mac and id
 NOTE: series API supports types: sample, entry
+NOTE: cmd API to be deprecated, do not use

 **List HTTP pages:**
 HTTPSPORTS[0]/ -> webapp